alfmunny/leetcode/733-Flood-Fill/README.md

 1. Add the starting point to stack
 2. Stack pop.
 Fill the point, add its valid neighbours to the stack.
-3. Repeat 2 util stack is empty
+3. Repeat 2 until stack is empty

 **Important**: